-- 1 Door Opener - 2 Training Button
+1 - Door Opener 2 - Training Button

-6. Firmly press and release the "Learn" or "Training" button.
+6. Firmly press and release the LEARN or TRAINING button.
 The name and color of the button may vary by manufacturer.

-NOTE: There are 30 seconds in which to initiate the next step after the "Learn" button has been pressed.
+NOTE: You have 30 seconds in which to initiate the next step after the LEARN button has been pressed.